Bitcoin-ABC/bitcoin-abc/doc/build-osx.md

 Install dependencies:

-    brew install automake berkeley-db libtool boost miniupnpc openssl pkg-config protobuf python qt libevent qrencode
+    brew install berkeley-db boost cmake libevent miniupnpc ninja openssl protobuf python qrencode qt zeromq

 See [dependencies.md](dependencies.md) for a complete overview.

-If you want to build the disk image with `make deploy` (.dmg / optional), you need RSVG:
+If you want to build the disk image with `ninja osx-dmg` (.dmg / optional), you need RSVG:

     brew install librsvg